 - The roaches are small (under 3/4 inch) with dark stripes

-- They scurry quickly when lights come on
+- They run fast when lights come on

 - You’re finding them in kitchens and bathrooms

-- You notice droppings that look like coffee grounds or pepper
+- You see droppings that look like coffee grounds or pepper

-- You find egg cases (oothecae) inside your home
+- You find egg cases inside your home

-These signs indicate you may have German roaches or another indoor pest species that requires professional treatment.
-Our team at Better Termite & Pest Control has over 57 years of experience and more than 1,000 five-star reviews helping families throughout Fairfax, Burke, and the entire DMV area identify and eliminate cockroach problems.
+These signs may mean you have German roaches or another indoor species that needs pro treatment.
+Our team at Better Termite & Pest Control has over 57 years of experience and more than 1,000 five-star reviews helping families in Fairfax, Burke, and the entire DMV area.

 The Bottom Line on Wood Cockroaches